Beyond Kimchee

 Mix all together very well.

 In a large shallow mixing bowl combine the cabbages and the chili filling.
-I added some sliced fresh red chilies.
-(You don’t need to)
+Add sliced fresh red chilies and green onions, too, if you are using.

 Toss well with your hand.
 Make sure you wear a protective glove for your delicate hand.